FelixTUD/kp_coins/README.md

                         Number of used coin data examples from each class for training.
 Default uses the minimum number of all used classes.
+  --save_figures        Save figures of reconstructed time series.
+  --seed SEED           Initializes Python, Numpy and Torch with this random
+                        seed. !!NOTE: Before running the script export PYTHONHASHSEED=0 as environment variable.!!
+  --cudnn_deterministic
+                        Sets CuDNN into deterministic mode.
+This might impact perfromance.
 ```